Towards Fairness-Aware Federated Learning: Notions of Fairness in FAFL

 \section{Notions of Fairness in FAFL}

 Fairness has been studied in many disciplines.
-In the domain of machine learning, dozens of notions of fairness have been proposed \cite{Mehrabi-et-al:2021}.
-Each notion of fairness focuses on a particular aspect and the interest of a specific group of stakeholders.
-Thus, it is not suitable to compare the relative merits of these notions.
-In this section, we provide an overview of the notions of fairness adopted by existing FAFL approaches, focusing on their motivations and the stakeholders in the FL paradigm that they serve.
+In machine learning, dozens of fairness notions have been proposed \cite{Mehrabi-et-al:2021}.
+Each notion focuses on a particular aspect and the interest of a specific group of stakeholders.
+Thus, it is not suitable to compare the relative merits of these fairness notions.
+In this section, we provide an overview of fairness notions adopted by existing FAFL approaches, focusing on their motivations and the stakeholders in the FL paradigm that they serve.

+\begin{enumerate} [leftmargin=*] \item \textbf{Performance Distribution Fairness:} This notion of fairness aims to generalize standard accuracy parity\cite{Mehrabi-et-al:2021} by measuring the degree of uniformity in performance across FL client devices \cite{Li2020FairRA}.
+Model $w$ is more fair than model $\hat{w}$ if the performance of model $w$ on the $n$ devices is more uniform than that of model $\hat{w}$.
+The mean and the variance of the accuracy values are used to measure the degree of uniformity.
+It is an individual-level fairness.

+\item \textbf{Good-Intent Fairness}: This notion of fairness minimizes the maximum loss for the underlying protected groups so as to avoid overfitting any particular model at the expense of others \cite{Mohri2019AgnosticFL}.
+This notion is applied to the scenario where the dataset is split into different groups.
+This notion optimizes the group with the worst performance, hence reducing the variance of the accuracy values across all the groups.